drfleming0227/Redfish-Tools/doc-generator/README.md

 To configure the generated documentation, specify command-line arguments and configuration keys in the base configuration file.
 If you specify a configuration option in more than one way, command-line arguments take precedence over configuration keys.

-Use the `--config` command-line argument to specify the [base configuration file](README-configuration-and-supplemental-files.md#base-configuration-file "README-configuration-and-supplemental-files.md/#base-configuration-file").
+Use the `--config` command-line argument to specify the base configuration file.

 > **Note:** You can specify some configuration information, such as URI mappings, through the base configuration file only and not on the command line.

 Several flavors of the base configuration file are available.
 Additionally, the base configuration file can embed the content supplement configuration file and supplemental files.

-See [Redfish doc generator: Configuration and supplemental files](README-configuration-and-supplemental-files.md "README-configuration-and-supplemental-files.md").
+For details about configuration files and supplemental files, see [Redfish doc generator: Configuration and supplemental files](README-configuration-and-supplemental-files.md "README-configuration-and-supplemental-files.md").

 ## Output modes and formats